hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 must be provided and will be used for all evaluation tasks.

   * `audio`: `n_sounds x n_samples` of mono audio in the range `[-1,
     1]`.
-This should be moved to the same device as the model.
 We are making the simplifying assumption that for every task, all sounds will be padded/trimmed to the same length.
 This doesn’t preclude people from using the API for corpora of variable-length sounds; merely we don’t implement that as a core feature.
 It could be a wrapper function added later.
   * `model`: Loaded model, in PyTorch or Tensorflow 2.x.
-This should be moved to the device the audio tensor is on.
   * `tolerance`: (Optional) Tolerance of the event detection, in milliseconds.
 For sound event detection, this is typically 200ms.
 For music transcription, this is typically 50ms.